Mystfit/Unreal-StableDiffusionTools/README.md

 ### Saving results

-The Image outputs section contains options for saving a generated image to either a texture or an external file.
-Check the boxes for the assets you would like to export, enter the destination paths and the name of the image and click the `Save` button.
+The Image outputs section contains options for saving a generated image to either a texture or an external file as well as upsampling options.
+Enter the destination paths and the name of the image and click the `Save` button for the asset type of your choice, or upsample the output 4x first using Real-ESRGAN.

 ### Sequencer and exporting animations